I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 None of them address the real question: should you use a photorealistic video avatar or a real-time 2D talking avatar?
 These are fundamentally different technologies built for different use cases — and picking the wrong HeyGen alternative wastes both time and budget.

-Full disclosure: this article is published by MascotBot.
+Full disclosure: this article is published by Mascotbot.
 We have aimed for fairness — our "When to Choose HeyGen" section lists five scenarios where HeyGen is the better choice.
-Updated for February 2026.
+Updated for May 2026.

 The AI Avatar Landscape in 2026